By ProspectSoft on Thu 24 May 2018 in Terms

 16.3 On termination of this agreement for any reason:

-(c) the Supplier may, any at time after the expiry of 60 days from the date the Agreement terminates, destroy or otherwise dispose of any of the Customer Data in its possession.
+(b) the Supplier may, at any time after the expiry of 30 days from the date the Agreement terminates, destroy or otherwise dispose of any of the Customer Data in its possession.
 It shall be the Customer’s sole responsibility to export or download any Customer Data held via the Services to the Customer’s own system prior to the termination or expiry of this Agreement; and

 17. Force majeure